FAQGURU/FAQGURU/topics/en/ruby.md

 * https://www.toptal.com/ruby/interview-questions

 [[↑] Back to top](#Ruby)
-### Explain each of the following operators and how and when they should be used (Mid)
+### Explain each of the following operators and how and when they should be used

 * `==` – Checks if the _value_ of two operands are equal (often overridden to provide a class-specific definition of equality).